 - In most cases, literacy, initially to help administer a large and concentrated population, and then to act as a vehicle for myths, stories, hymns, prayers, history, drama, philosophy and so on.

 By this definition, civilization first appeared in Mesopotamia and Egypt by c.
-3000 BC, India by 2.
-2800 BC, China by about c.
-1500 BC; and Central and South America sometime in the first millennium BC.
-From these core centres it then spread outwards, taking in most of the world by 1900 AD.
+3000 BCE, India by c.
+2800 BCE, China by about c.
+1500 BCE; and Central and South America sometime in the first millennium BCE.
+From these core centers it then spread outwards, taking in most of the world by 1900 CE.